B. Michael Watson

 Bishop B. Michael Watson

-Bishop B. Michael Watson is a retired Bishop in The United Methodist Church.
-He serves as the Ecumenical Officer of the Council of Bishops.
+Bishop B. Michael Watson is a Retired Bishop in The United Methodist Church, having served from 2000-2016.
+He previously served as the Ecumenical Officer of the Council of Bishops from 2016-2020.

 He was born into an active Methodist family in Dothan, Alabama.
 After graduating from Dothan High School, he received a Bachelor of Science degree in finance and real estate from The University of Alabama, a Master of Divinity degree from Emory University's Candler School of Theology, and earned a Doctor of Ministry degree from Vanderbilt University.
 He was ordained deacon by Bishop W. Kenneth Goodson and elder by Bishop Carl J. Sanders.